Those in the BDSM community often say they understand consent more than most people, because they regularly discuss it. That’s definitely true.

 And needless to say, it’s even more important to set boundaries well ahead of time when partners are, for example, having their first in-person encounter after meeting on FetLife, or if play involves a sadistic Dom and/or a submissive who are into masochism.

 The difference between subspace and a dissociative mental state

 Because the two states look similar, it’s critical for Doms and subs to get to know each other, their boundaries, and their reactions to certain stimuli.

 How subspace can deepen our understanding of consent

-Even when you’re in a heightened orgasmic state during vanilla sex, you may ask for something or give into something that you will later look back upon and think, “I didn’t want that.”
-This goes for both partners.
-We need to be respectful of each other’s boundaries.
-If someone says, “I don’t want to have intercourse,” intercourse shouldn’t later be “pushed” or “suggested” to that person.
+It’s not just an issue in BDSM.
+Even when you’re in a heightened orgasmic state during vanilla sex, you may ask for something or give into an activity that you’ll later regret.
+Both partners must be respectful of the other’s boundaries.
+For example, whether someone says, “I don’t want to have intercourse,” or I don’t want to be whipped,” those activities shouldn’t be “pushed” or “suggested” in the heat of a session.